 This blog is all about sexuality and relationship education and autism spectrum disorders, and is designed to support parents and professionals looking for support and information in this area.

 The Autism Toolbox is a resource to support the inclusion of children and young people with autism spectrum disorder in mainstream education services in Scotland.
-As well as introducing and describing some of the more common challenges a pupil with autism might face, it provides real life case studies from Scottish schools and practical examples of supports that you can translate and use in your own school setting.
-Includes section on sexual health and relationships: http://www.autismtoolbox.co.uk/supporting-wellbeing/sexual-health/
+As well as introducing and describing some of the more common challenges a pupil with autism might face, it provides real-life case studies from Scottish schools and practical examples of supports that you can translate and use in your own school setting.
+Check out the Topic Resources red button.
+Includes section on sexual health and relationships.
+Because of its age, some links in this resource may no longer work.

 Stay Safe Have Fun